MSU-Libraries/catalog/docs/harvesting-and-importing.md

 resources our library has access to which are not in FOLIO.
 To automate the retrieval and import of these files we have a wrapper script, `pc-import-hlm`.

-Since occassionally EBSCO sends us full sets of data, we want to be able to exclude all previous sets from them, so to do this we have an ignore files `/mnt/shared/oai/ignore_patterns.txt` with will check to see if the file name contains any of those substrings and ignore them if they match.
+Since occasionally EBSCO sends us full sets of data, we want to be able to exclude all previous sets from them, so to do this we have an ignore files `/mnt/shared/oai/ignore_patterns.txt` with will check to see if the file name contains any of those substrings and ignore them if they match.